alessandrobaldo/PredictionModelsInForexMarkets/README.md

 ![residualblock](https://user-images.githubusercontent.com/48285797/104187077-a25e4480-5417-11eb-8542-2b456ce343b1.jpeg)

-In **Appendix [app:TCN]** the final network structures, as well as the choice of the hyper-parameters are treated more extensively.
+In **Appendix TCN** the final network structures, as well as the choice of the hyper-parameters are treated more extensively.

 Recurrent LSTM Neural Network
 -----------------------------